 - 3 letters of support:

 - Applicant’s primary research mentor

 - Disease group leader or someone else in the applicant’s research or clinical program area.
 If applicant is still a trainee, the letter should be written by the applicant’s training program director.

-- Department Chair or Division Chief statement addressing suitability of candidate, commitment to ensuring Scholar has 75% protected time for research and PSPCO activities, adequacy of space and resources to perform mentored research, and support for candidate’s career development.
+- Department Chair or Division Chief statement addressing suitability of candidate, commitment to ensuring Scholar has 75% (minimum 50% for surgeon-scientists) protected time for research and PSPCO activities, adequacy of space and resources to perform mentored research, and support for candidate’s career development.

 - Proof applicant is a US citizen, noncitizen national of the United States, or lawfully admitted for permanent residence at time of application